pooraniarvind/SDKbridge-documentation-user/ecommerce/getting_started/catalog.rst

 Boost the visibility of your star/promoted products: push them to top, make them bigger, add a ribbon that you can edit (Sale, New, etc.).
 Open the Shop page, switch to Edit mode and click any item to start customizing the grid.
+Or so you say...

 See how to do it: https://www.odoo.com/openerp_website/static/src/video/e-commerce/editing.mp4